freenas/freenas-docs/userguide/jails.rst

 virtual machines.

-.. note:: By default, virtual machines are not started when the FreeNAS® system boots.
+.. note:: By default, virtual machines are not started when the
+   %brand% system boots.
 To configure auto-start, refer to this `forum post
    <https://forums.freenas.org/index.php?threads/enabling-autostart-of-virtualbox-vms-on-freenas.26503/>`_.